-Risk locations determine the territories whose laws, regulations and tax rules apply to an insurance contract.
-The general principles set out in this guidance should be used in conjunction with country specific information on Crystal.
+Risk location(s) determine the territory or territories whose laws, regulations and tax rules apply to an insurance contract.
+The Risk Locator Tool (RLT) was built for Lloyd's market participants and houses thousands of risk location rules and triggers with the aim to assist in determining risk location(s).
+The general principles set out in the RLT and guidance provided on this page should be used in conjunction with country specific information on Crystal.

 Why is it important to identify the risk location?

 Failure to identify the correct territories for regulatory and tax purposes may lead to:

 - invalid insurance contracts

 - insured’s, intermediaries or underwriters subjected to fines